 Camino de Santiago (Village to Village Guide): Camino Frances by Anna Dintaman

-With detailed information on the villages on the route from France, the guidebook has simple graphics.
+The guidebook has simple graphics with detailed information on the villages on the route from France.
 As a result, it is recommended for all ages as it is easy to follow.
-It might not be revolutionary, but it has updated information and it even gives access to online GPS files.
+It might not be revolutionary, but it has updated information and gives access to online GPS files.
 Point by point, it has many good parts and a few possible drawbacks.

 - Covers the entire 800km route from Saint-Jean-Pied-de-Port to Santiago de Compostela

 - Includes the Camino the Finisterre 90km route